alifarukyucel/tams/docs/functional-tests.md

 #### Add a responsible lecturer to a nonexistent course
 1. Add a lecturer to a course code that does not correspond to an existing course
-2. Verify the response is false
+2. Verify the response is 403

 **Relevant tests:**
 - https://gitlab.ewi.tudelft.nl/cse2115/2021-2022/sem-group-13b/sem-repo-13b/-/blob/3f266f53afbb173a2a2a2391c1dbdd55c07b160d/course-microservice/src/test/java/nl/tudelft/sem/tams/course/integration/CourseTests.java#L275